bottlerocket-os/bottlerocket/INSTALL.md

 To use the image in Amazon EC2, we need to register the image as an AMI.
 The `bin/amiize.sh` script does this for you.

+The script has some assumptions about your setup, in particular that you:
+  * have [aws-cli v1](https://aws.amazon.com/cli/) set up, and that its default profile can create and control EC2 resources.
-It has some assumptions about your setup, in particular that you have [aws-cli](https://aws.amazon.com/cli/) set up and an SSH key that's registered with EC2 is loaded into `ssh-agent`.
+  * An SSH key that's registered with EC2 is loaded into `ssh-agent`.
-Read the top of the file for details.

-This is an example of how you can register an AMI after building a Thar image.

-First, decompress the images:
+First, decompress the images.
+(Note: these filenames assume an `x86_64` architecture and `aws-k8s` [variant](README.md#variant).)

 ```
-lz4 -d build/thar-x86_64.img.lz4 build/thar-x86_64.img \
+lz4 -d build/thar-x86_64-aws-k8s.img.lz4 build/thar-x86_64-aws-k8s.img && \
-&& lz4 -d build/thar-x86_64-data.img.lz4 build/thar-x86_64-data.img
+lz4 -d build/thar-x86_64-aws-k8s-data.img.lz4 build/thar-x86_64-aws-k8s-data.img
 ```

 Next, register an AMI:

 ```
-bin/amiize.sh --name YOUR-AMI-NAME-HERE --ssh-keypair YOUR-EC2-SSH-KEYPAIR-NAME-HERE \
+bin/amiize.sh --name YOUR-AMI-NAME-HERE \
+              --ssh-keypair YOUR-EC2-SSH-KEYPAIR-NAME-HERE \
+              --root-image build/thar-aws-k8s-x86_64.img \
-   --root-image build/thar-x86_64.img --data-image build/thar-x86_64-data.img \
+              --data-image build/thar-x86_64-aws-k8s-data.img \
+              --region us-west-2 \
+              --instance-type m3.xlarge \
-   --region us-west-2 --instance-type m3.xlarge --arch x86_64 \
+              --arch x86_64 \
+              --worker-ami ami-08d489468314a58df \
-   --worker-ami ami-08d489468314a58df --user-data 'I2Nsb3VkLWNvbmZpZwpyZXBvX3VwZ3JhZGU6IG5vbmUK'
+              --user-data 'I2Nsb3VkLWNvbmZpZwpyZXBvX3VwZ3JhZGU6IG5vbmUK'
 ```

 The new AMI ID will be printed at the end.

-The amiize script starts an EC2 instance, which it uses to write the image to a new EBS volume, which is then registered as an AMI.
+The amiize script starts an EC2 instance, which it uses to write the image to a new EBS volume.
+It then registers this EBS volume as an AMI and terminates the instance.
-The listed worker AMI is an Amazon Linux AMI, and the listed user data disables updates at boot to speed up registration - make sure you use an up-to-date worker AMI.
+In the example command above, the `--worker-ami` is an Amazon Linux AMI, and the `--user-data` disables updates at boot to speed up registration.
+Make sure you use an up-to-date worker AMI.

 # Using a Thar AMI